gro-ove/typo4/README.md

 ### Features:

-- Press Caps Lock to replace “-” with “—” where appropriate, add proper quotes and more in currently active input area¹:
+- Press Caps Lock while typing to replace where appropriate “-” with “—”, add proper quotes and more¹:
   - Actual changes are set by Lua-scripts in [Replacements](https://github.com/gro-ove/typo4/tree/master/Typo4Data/Replacements) running in order;
   - If any text is selected, it will be processed (instead of processing all of the text in active input area);
   - Use Caps Lock+Ctrl to alter text that is currently in the clipboard.